mwonng/grapqhql-earthquake/docs/query-api.md

 ```
 ### Description:

-> this query fetch result between starttime and endtime.
-It will get all location during this period, for frontend filter, you can save it into context or Redux/Mobx to filter your result while user add more condition e.g.:
+**this query fetch result between starttime and endtime.
+It will get all location during this period, for frontend filter request according to the requirement, you can save it into context or Redux/Mobx first and if user filling more condtion, your can filter the results and re-rendering to user again**

+Search condition:
-- Location name
+- Location name: location name is in the `place` field.
-- Magnitude Range
+- Magnitude Range: magnitude value is in the `magnitude` field
-- Has tsunami
+- Has tsunami: tsunami value in the `hasTsunami` field.
-- Radius
-- Date range
+- Radius: radius is in the `place` field. e.g. 5km
+- Date range: earthquake time is the `time` in Unix formate which will better for compare in range.

+_considering the place field response have not unique string formate, we can not split radius and location name directly.
+You can use filter or fuzzy search to match part of the string to filter your result in frontend._

 ### formated response :
 ```json